zeroc-ice/ice/php/BuildInstructionsWindows.md

 the Ice extension is successfully installed, you will see an `ice` section among the configuration information.

-Note that if you want to use IceSSL from the Ice extension, then PHP will also need access to the shared libraries for IceSSL and OpenSSL.

 ## PHP Source Files

 In addition to the binary Ice extension module and its library dependencies,